Table of Contents

 Let’s Begin with Ionic vs React Native Comparison:

 Ionic is an HTML5 framework that makes use of a wide range of UI components.
 For building a hybrid app using Ionic, the code is compiled using Cordova/PhoneGap, hence called its building blocks.

 This approach makes the components in React Native reusable.
 Using this approach, app developers can directly compile the code in the native platform.

 Hence, the end product becomes more efficient, having a better look & feel of applications in comparison to Ionic.
 So, in this architecture comparison, React Native is the clear winner.
 And if you are comparing these two platforms based on building blocks, go ahead and hire React Native developers.

 If we talk about platform adaptability, the battle between the two becomes even more intense.

-The biggest point of difference between the two technologies is that ionic is backed by Google, whereas Facebook has its hand for support with React Native.
+The most significant difference is that Google supports Ionic whereas Facebook supports React Native.
 As already stated, one technology is leveraged to create native apps while the other is focused primarily on hybrid apps.
 So, it depends on what your preference is.

 In the comparison of Ionic vs React Native, RN clearly wins the battle.
 Based on the code reusability and performance, React Native gets one step ahead of the Ionic.
 On top of performance, React Native allows rapid development, thus saves a lot of time and money.